San-dra09/WALMART-SALES-ANALYSIS/README.md

 No single store wins every cut.
 Store 20 is the dominant performer by scale, but smaller stores like 28 and 10 lead under specific stress conditions, and Store 37 — nowhere near the top by revenue — is actually the most internally consistent.
 This is a strong candidate for follow-up segmentation: clustering stores by sensitivity profile and stability, not just ranking them by total revenue.

 ---

-## Recommendations

-1. **Prioritize holiday-aware forecasting.** Holiday weeks sell ~7.8% higher on average and include the single highest-grossing week in the dataset.
-Build separate demand models (or at least separate uplift factors) for the four major holidays rather than relying on one time-series model for all 52 weeks.
-2. **De-prioritize macroeconomic indicators as primary features.** CPI, unemployment, fuel price, and temperature all add minimal predictive value in isolation (|r| ≤ 0.11 across the board).
-They may still be worth including as minor secondary features, but shouldn't anchor the model.
-3. **Investigate the Store 20 vs. Store 33 gap directly.** An 8x spread between best and worst stores is a bigger opportunity than economic modeling — operational audits of underperforming stores could yield faster wins than further macro analysis.
-4. **Separate "biggest" from "steadiest" when ranking stores.** Store 20 wins on scale; Store 37 wins on consistency.
-A single leaderboard hides this — segment stores by both revenue tier and volatility before making decisions about which stores to study or replicate.
-5. **Use December as a stocking blueprint.** The repeatable, sharp December peak (and January drop-off) should directly inform inventory build-up and wind-down schedules — particularly given that the single biggest sales week on record was the week before Christmas 2010.

-  ---

 ## Methodology